 Negotiation Skills for Executives

-Cultivating commitment in critical circumstances is shared a passion of many business leaders.
-Most executives attend similar negotiation training programs, read the same bestsellers, and essentially operate from the same negotiating playbook.
-In addition to using similar approaches, it is generally accepted that negotiators will often withhold information to satisfy as many of their interests as possible.
-This general practice causes negotiators to walk a thin line between discovering undisclosed information and creating an atmosphere of distrust.
+Most executives attend similar negotiation training programs, read the same bestsellers, and operate from the same playbook.
+Additionally, it is generally accepted that negotiators will often withhold information while attempting to satisfy their interests.
+These practices cause negotiators to walk a thin line between creating alternatives and an atmosphere of distrust.
+Negotiators experience a stark increase in success, and decrease in stress, when they develop unexpected skills, control the context of their negotiations and patiently allow the results come to them.

 The Disciplined Listening Method | Negotiation Training

-The Disciplined Listening Negotiation Method provides executives and business leaders with the advantages they need to connect with their audiences, strengthen relationships, uncover new alternatives, and influence agreements.
-The Disciplined Listening Method integrates the key components of four non-confrontational interview and interrogation techniques with current negotiation research and best practices to instill the skills necessary to use the truth to your advantage.
-In addition to facilitator-led components, each program includes case studies, pre-work, homework, group exercises, video evaluations and supporting documentation designed to reinforce and adopt a repeatable process.
-After completing this program attendees will walk away with the skills to:
+Michael Reddington, CFI created the Disciplined Listening Negotiation Method to provide executives, business development professionals and HR professionals with the advantages they need to connect with their audiences, strengthen relationships, uncover new alternatives, and influence agreements.
+The Disciplined Listening Negotiation Method integrates current business communication research and best practices with the key components of four non-confrontational interview and interrogation techniques to instill the skills necessary for all participants to activate the truth with the application of strategic, ethical persuasion techniques.

-- Identify new alternatives and reduce resistance by accurately evaluating verbal and non-verbal communication for signals of acceptance and resistance
+- Evaluating verbal and non-verbal communication for signals of acceptance and resistance

 - Enhance relationships by consistently communicating to develop trust